 Our test coordinator Chantelle Dart joins Fiona in testing popular kitchen products to see if they're worth a spot in your home.

-With a range of products on the market, what makes us choose one mixer to test over another?
-As with most of our product testing, our aim is to test the most popular models on the market and what you are most likely to see in the retailers.
+With a range of products on the market, what makes us test one hand mixer over another?
+As with most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in stores.

-Our home economist puts mixers through their paces by conducting three main tests:
+Fiona and Chantelle put mixers through the wringer by conducting three main tests:

-- Whisking egg whites – Fiona uses the whisk attachment to whisk egg whites, looking for whites that have sharp, stiff peaks with glossy and uniform colour.
+- Whisking egg whites – using the whisk attachment to whisk egg whites, they look for sharp, stiff peaks with glossy and uniform colour.

-- Pizza dough – she uses the dough hook (where provided) to mix and knead pizza dough.
-She looks for a uniform and smooth texture with no unmixed ingredients.
+- Pizza dough – using the dough hook (where provided) to mix and knead pizza dough, they look for a uniform and smooth texture with no unmixed ingredients.

-- Cake mix – using the beater attachment Fiona mixes a cake.
-She looks for a uniform and smooth texture with no unmixed ingredients.
+- Cake mix – using the beater attachment to mix a cake mix, they look for a uniform and smooth texture with no unmixed ingredients.